Amazon.co.uk Widgets

-How To Make an Alum Mordant
+How to Make an Alum Mordant

 Natural dyeing is usually a 2 step process.
 The yarn or fibre must be soaked in a mordant,

 that prepares the fibre to absorb the natural dye substance.
+Here are instructions on how to make an alum mordant.

 Difficulty Level: